MimicTester1307/arxiv_retriever/README.md

 [ArXiv](https://arxiv.org/).
 The retrieval can be done using specified ArXiv computer science archive categories or using the full or partial title of a specific paper, if available.
 Paper retrieval can be refined by author.

+**NB:** Tests indicate that when searching for a really long title, using the partial title and then refining by author yields better results, as opposed to searching with the full title or even searching with the full title and refining by author.

 This tool is built using Python and leverages the Typer library for the command-line interface and the Python ElementTree XML package for parsing XML responses from the arXiv API.
 It can be useful for researchers, engineers, or students who want to quickly retrieve an ArXiv paper or keep abreast of latest research in their field without leaving their